 In addition, I co-host a monthly cubing podcast, the Dlsone Podcast, with TheRubiksCubed, TheProgrammingCuber, Derpy Cuber, and Hashtag Cuber.
 If you're interested, make sure to check out the podcast here on its YouTube channel and its official website!

 I've been cubing since April of 2012, and competitively speedcubing since January of 2013.
-I've done 734 total solves over 25 competitions, and my WCA profile can be found here.
-One of my overall goals is to have official results in every event, and I'm currently up to 16 out of 18.
-My favorite and best event is Pyraminx, on which I'm ranked 11th in the world with my official average of 2.95 seconds.
-My other particular favorite events include 3x3, Megaminx, and 3x3 with feet.
+I've done 1129 total solves over 34 competitions, and my WCA profile can be found here.
+One of my overall goals is to have official results in every event (and eventually be a platinum member), and I'm currently up to 17 events out of 18.
+My best event is Pyraminx, on which I'm ranked 12th in the world with my official average of 2.56 seconds.
+My other particular favorite events include 3x3, 3x3 Fewest Moves, and 3x3 with feet.
 My favorite unofficial events to speedsolve include Redi Cube (on which I have held a few unofficial world records) and Kibiminx.
 I am a strong advocate for adding more events to the WCA, and these would be my top 2 picks.

 If you want to contact me, you can e-mail me at firstname.lastname@example.org, send me a personal message via YouTube, or comment on any of my videos.
 I do read most if not all of the comments I get, and I try to reply to as many as possible.